zulip/zulip/docs/prod-maintain-secure-upgrade.md

 that we can make the Zulip puppet configuration flexible enough to handle your setup.

-### Troubleshoot with the upgrade log
+### Troubleshooting with the upgrade log

 The Zulip upgrade script automatically logs output to `/var/log/zulip/upgrade.log`.
 Please use those logs to include output that shows all errors in any bug reports.

+After the upgrade, we recommend checking `/var/log/zulip/errors.log` to confirm that your users are not experiencing errors after the upgrade.

-### Roll back to a prior version
+### Rolling back to a prior version

 The Zulip upgrade process works by creating a new deployment under `/home/zulip/deployments/` containing a complete copy of the Zulip server code,